Matching while Learning: Decentralized Explore-then-Exploit for Matching (DEEM): A payoff-maximizing policy

+In this section, we discuss the structure and the main features of DEEM by way of an example.
+Consider a simple setting in the context of a labor platform like Upwork, in which worker skills differ along two dimensions: Programming and Design.
+Further, suppose the skill level is binary in each dimension: each worker either has that skill or doesn't.
+Suppose that the worker population is composed of three worker types (in order): Programmers (who know only Programming), Designers (who know only Design), and All-rounders (who know both Programming and Design).
+Finally, there are three job types (in order) with the corresponding subsets of relevant skills: Programming (which depend on only the Programming skill), Design (which depend on only the Design skill) and Mixed (which depend on both skills).
+Let the payoff matrix (consistent with the subsets of relevant skills) be

-\begin{enumerate} \item {\em The benchmark}.
-In this example, the optimal solution to the benchmark problem \eqref{eq:opt1}--\eqref{eq:opt3} with {\em known} types routes all novices to easy jobs, a mass 0.1 of experts to easy jobs, and a mass 0.4 of experts to hard jobs.
-Of course, our problem is that we do not know worker types on arrival.
+Let the arrival rates be $\rho = [ ]^T$ and the job type capacities be $\mu = [ ]^T$.
+In this example, the optimal solution to the benchmark problem \eqref{eq:opt1}\textendash\eqref{eq:opt3} with {\em known} types results in the following allocation of the masses of workers to jobs:

-\item {\em Capacity constraints affect an optimal WHO policy's need to learn}.
-If easy and hard jobs are in infinite supply, then the WHO policy $\pi$ that matches all workers to easy jobs is optimal.
-However, with the finite supply of available easy jobs, some workers must do hard jobs.
-But which workers?

-Clearly, for payoff optimality, an optimal policy should aim to match {\em experts} to hard jobs.
-But this is only possible if it first learns that a worker is an expert.
-Because of the structure of $A$, the type of a worker can only be learnt by matching it to hard jobs; those who perform well on these jobs are experts, and those who fail are novices.

-\item {\em Minimizing regret requires learning up front.} Assigning workers of unknown type to hard jobs necessarily incurs regret relative to the benchmark.
-Indeed, novices unknowingly matched to hard jobs lead to a regret of 0.8 per unit mass of such workers in each period.
-Minimizing this regret therefore requires that the algorithm not only learn worker types, but also do so relatively early in their lifetime, so that workers identified as experts can be assigned many hard jobs.

-In our work, this leads to a structure where we separate our policy into {\em exploration} and {\em exploitation} phases: the policy first tries to learn a worker's type, and then ``exploits'' by assigning this worker to jobs while assuming that the learned type is correct.
-The exploration phase will be of length $\mathrm{O}(\log N)$, which is short relative to the worker's lifetime.

-\item {\em Some mistakes in the exploration phase are worse than others.} There are two kinds of mistakes that the policy can make while learning: it can mistakenly identify novices as experts, and it can mistakenly identify experts and novices.
-These mistakes differ in their impact on regret.

-Suppose that at the end of the exploration phase, the algorithm misclassifies a novice as an expert.
-This has a dire impact on regret: the novice is then assigned to hard jobs in the exploitation phase, and as noted above, this incurs a regret of 0.8 per unit mass (of workers misclassified this way) per unit time.
-Thus we must work hard in the exploration phase to avoid such errors.

-On the other hand, suppose that at the end of the exploration phase, the algorithm misclassifies an expert as a novice.
-This mistake is far less consequential: workers misclassified in this way will be assigned to easy jobs.
-But a mass 0.1 of experts must be assigned to easy jobs even in the benchmark solution with known types.
-Therefore, as long as this misclassified mass is not too large, we can adjust for it in the exploitation phase.

-This discussion highlights the need to precisely identify the {\em learning goals} of the algorithm: to minimize regret, how strongly does each worker type need to be distinguished from others?
-A major contribution of our work is to demonstrate an optimal construction of learning goals for regret minimization.
-As noted above, the capacity constraints fundamentally influence the learning goals of the algorithm. \end{enumerate}